SpatialViz-Bench: A Cognitively-Grounded Benchmark for Diagnosing Spatial Visualization in MLLMs: Evaluation

 \subsubsection{CoT Prompting Ablation Study}

-As for non-CoT evaluation, we first excluded models explicitly designed for extended reasoning (e.g., OpenAI-o1, Gemini-2.5-flash, Gemini-2.5-pro, Kimi-VL-A3B-thinking, QvQ-72B-preview).
-For the remaining models, we found that several could not consistently adhere to the non-CoT format, as many modern models now have embedded reasoning mechanisms that are automatically triggered by complex queries (e.g., Claude-3.7-sonnet, Llama-4-Maverick-17B-128E-Instruct, LLama-4-Scout-17B-16E-Instruct), or small models that cannot follow the instruction very well (e.g., InternVL3-2B).
-After this filtering process, we proceeded with the models that could reliably provide a single-letter answer.
+For the non-CoT evaluation, we excluded models designed for extended reasoning (e.g., o1, Gemini-2.5 series) or those unable to adhere to the format (e.g., InternVL3-2B), proceeding only with models that could reliably provide a single-letter answer (detailed in Appendix \ref{D.1}).

-The results of this ablation study revealed several intriguing and counter-intuitive phenomena: 1) \textbf{Performance Gap:} Without CoT, the performance gap between the evaluated closed-source and open-source models narrowed.
-Conversely, with CoT enabled, the accuracy disparity between these two groups widened, with top-performing closed-source models benefiting more significantly.
-2) \textbf{Counter-intuitive Impact on Models:} For some earlier enterprise-grade models like GPT-4o and Claude-3.5-sonnet, CoT prompting clearly improves performance.
-However, for many open-source models, forcing a CoT output decreased their accuracy—in the case of Kimi-VL-A3B-Instruct, by nearly 10\%.
+Our ablation study on Chain-of-Thought (CoT) prompting confirms a "CoT paradox," a phenomenon also noted by EMMA~\citep{emma}: CoT benefits high-performing closed-source MLLMs but often paradoxically degrades their open-source counterparts.
+We provide new statistical validation for this.
+As shown in \autoref{tab:cot-significance}, the impact is significantly positive for claude-3.5-sonnet but significantly negative for several leading open-source models.

-We hypothesize that this discrepancy arises because many of the evaluated open-source models (along with certain closed-source models like Doubao-1.5-vision-pro and Qwen-VL-max) have been primarily optimized for visual understanding rather than multi-step visual reasoning.
-For these models, the complex task of generating a long, coherent textual rationale may introduce errors that interfere with their underlying vision-based judgments.
-In essence, the reasoning text fails to serve its intended auxiliary role and instead becomes a source of distraction.
-This observation aligns with similar findings reported in the EMMA benchmark~\citep{emma}, reinforcing that this is a notable trend in the field.
-The recent focus on RL-based training for reasoning tasks, exemplified by models like Deepseek-R1~\citep{deepseekr1}, may explain why certain models excel with CoT, as they have likely undergone specialized training to enhance these long-form reasoning capabilities—a step that many open-source vision models have yet to fully integrate.
+Crucially, our analysis pinpoints where this degradation occurs.
+The performance loss for these open-source models is not uniform but is highly concentrated in "pure-visual" spatial tasks (e.g., 3ViewProjection, 3DRotation).
+This strongly supports our hypothesis: for these models, the mandate to generate explanatory text (CoT) interferes with their native visual-spatial judgment, acting as a cognitive distraction rather than an aid.
+In contrast, top-tier closed-source models demonstrate superior resistance to this interference, likely due to specialized RL-based reasoning training, allowing them to leverage CoT effectively.